Table of contents

 Elderberries are most often processed into juice, jelly, pudding, puree or used as an ingredient in red fruit compote.
 Mixed with blackberries or plums, elderberry jam also tastes excellent.
 As juice, the berries are a little tart and hardly sweet.
 Elderberry juice is very low in acid but intensely fruity and aromatic.
 Mixed with apple juice or other fruit juices, the juice takes on a special flavor.

 The berries give off a beautiful purple color when baking fruit casseroles, fruit cakes or fruit slices.
 Some people use black elderberries to make a fruit soup, and in Austria the dessert Hollerkoch is well known.
-Black elderberries are also used to make a variety of alcoholic beverages such as wine, brandy, liqueur, etc.
+Black elderberries are also used to make a variety of alcoholic drinks such as wine, brandy, liqueur, etc.

 Ripe berries are picked from the tree with the stem.
 Before using, the berries must be washed well while still on the umbel, dried or drained a little, and then scraped off the stems with a fork.
 1